mitshah1207/avon/README.md

 May - Sept 2021 (no longer takes): Calming tablets (tryptophan based) 1 tablet with breakfast + 1 tablet at dinner.
 Valerian Root tablets: 2 tablets at breakfast + 2 tablets at dinner.

+## SUMMER 2023

+### Medication
+Three times a day.
+Have provided instructions in the small purple box (8pm, 8am are the doses relevant to you).
+When we get to you, I'll demonstrate how to give the medication.
+Useful video: https://www.youtube.com/watch?v=ZN5Iil1hCAg After the medication, praise and give treats.
+Typically get him to sit, have treats by my side so he knows they are coming, deliver the meds then praise with treats.

+### Food
+Food (all boxes are labeled; everything to be kept in the fridge):
+- First dinner (6pm)
+- Second dinner (as late as possible, before the last toilet break)
+- Breakfast (any time before the 1st walk)
+- Treats: as required

+Give each meal in the feeding metal bowl.
+Fluff it up a bit with the fork so it's not stuck to the sides too much.
+Keep the bowl out with any leftovers, he'll likely finish them later.
+Sometimes need to hand feed him small amounts to get him to eat (rare).

+### Walking
+- We walk him 3-4 times a day now because his medication makes him thirstier and also needing to urinate more frequently.
+We typically go at 8am, 2pm, 6pm, 10pm (before he goes to bed).
+- He pees for about 2-2.5 minutes in total at each outing
+- Keep an ear out just in case he asks to go once more (he'll scratch the door), but generally if he gets the 3-4 walks, he never needs to go overnight.

 ## Vet

 Goddard Veterinary Group Putney